-Ksenia Zubacheva is the Managing Editor.
+Ksenia Zubacheva is the Deputy Editor-in-Chief.
 Prior to joining Russia Direct, she spent a year and a half at the University of Bristol working on her postgraduate dissertation on BRICS and their role in the development of the Russian economy.
 In addition to this research, she participated in the Model NATO Youth Summit (MoNYS’2013).
 She holds a bachelor’s degree in Oriental and African Studies from the Institute of Practical Oriental Studies (Moscow) and also has experience working as a radio editor for the South Asian Department of Voice of Russia.

 Alexey Khlebnikov is the Senior Editor.
 He is also an experienced international relations researcher with a focus on the Middle East and Russian foreign policy.
 Alexey graduated with both a BA and MA in International Relations from Lobachevsky State University of Nizhni Novgorod.
 As part of his Master’s and Ph.D. studies, he has made several research trips, including Syria (Aleppo University, Damascus University), Israel (Tel Aviv University, Hebrew University of Jerusalem) and Hungary (Central European University).
 Alexey also has governmental experience, which he gained while working for the Office of the Presidential Plenipotentiary Envoy in the Volga Federal district.
 He has been published on international relations topics in academic journals and media sources in both Russia and Israel.
 Before joining the Russia Direct team, he received his Master’s degree in Public Policy from the Hubert H. Humphrey School of Public Affairs at the University of Minnesota in the United States as an Edmund S. Muskie Scholar.
 Currently he is working towards his Ph.D. in international relations at Lobachevsky State University of Nizhni Novgorod.